nikkilinx/Simple-Games/README.md

 # Simple-Games

-Creating some simple games in order to practice Python
+Creating some simple games in order to practice Python:

+* Pong
+* Snake